28 December 2017

 70-year-old Ben is the star of this film.
 Robert de Niro is perfect for the role, as an understated, likeable and hard-working guy.
 Ben has recently been widowed, and is finding time rather drags in his retirement.
 He is somewhat old-fashioned, and likes to have a routine for each day, but he misses the buzz of being at work.
 So when he sees an advert for a ‘senior’ aged intern at a clothes company, he decides to apply.

-The first scenes are cleverly done, and we learn a great deal about Ben as he prepares his resume - on video camera, not on paper.
+The first scenes are cleverly done.
+We learn a great deal about Ben as he prepares his resume - on video camera, not on paper.
 Unsurprisingly he is accepted for the job, and is put to work with the work-obsessed Jules Oston, the founder of the company.
 It’s an ideal part for Anne Hathaway, featuring a young, idealistic and driven woman who has quite a heart hidden beneath her high-flying exterior.

 The story is character-based, with Ben as catalyst for a lot of changes to different people.
 He is a secure, confident person who is good at spotting when things need to be done.
 Perhaps he’s a tad too good to be true, but it didn’t matter.
 I found myself warming to him more and more.
 I couldn’t quite forget that Jules was Anne Hathaway; she does the ‘gradually transformed strong young woman’ role very well, but it would be nice to see her in something different.
 However, I can’t think of anyone who would have been more suited to the role of Jules.